Causal Inference and Data Fusion in Econometrics: Confounding Bias

 Frontdoor adjustment amounts to a sequential application of the backdoor criterion.
-First, the effect of $X$ on $M$ can be identified by adjusting for $W_2$.
-Second, the backdoor path $M \leftarrow X \dashleftarrow \dashrightarrow Y$, which remains open after adjusting for $W_3$, can be blocked by conditioning on $X$.
+In Figure \ref{fig_frontdoor2}, first, the effect of $X$ on $M$ can be identified by adjusting for $W_2$.
+Second, the backdoor path $M \leftarrow X \dashleftarrow \dashrightarrow Y$, which remains open after adjusting for $W_1$ and $W_3$, can be blocked by conditioning on $X$, to identify the effect of $M$ on $Y$.
 The frontdoor adjustment formula then chains these individual causal effect estimates together to arrive at the overall effect of $X$ on $Y$.
-Because the frontdoor criterion is applicable even in the presence of unobserved confounders (when ignorability does not hold), it is a good example of how causal graphs can point to new identification strategies that go beyond the standard tools currently applied in econometrics.\footnote{\citet{Glynn2017} present an interesting application of the frontdoor criterion (FDC) for evaluating the effect of the National Job Training Partnership Act program \citep{Heckman1997} on earnings by complementing the FDC with a difference-in-differences-type identification approach that tackles potential bias stemming from unobserved confounders between $M$ and $Y$. \citet{Bellemare2020} apply the FDC to study how ride sharing affects tipping behavior on popular ride-hailing apps such as Uber and Lyft.}
+Because the frontdoor criterion is applicable in the presence of direct unobserved confounding between treatment and outcome (i.e., ignorability does not hold), it is a good example of how causal graphs can point to new identification strategies that go beyond the standard tools currently applied in econometrics.\footnote{\citet{Glynn2017} present an interesting application of the frontdoor criterion (FDC) for evaluating the effect of the National Job Training Partnership Act program (\citealp{Heckman1997}) on earnings by complementing the FDC with a difference-in-differences-type identification approach that tackles potential bias stemming from unobserved confounders between $M$ and $Y$. \citet{Bellemare2020} apply the FDC to study how ride sharing affects tipping behavior on popular ride-hailing apps such as Uber and Lyft.}